visiotec/vtec/README.md

 ### System Requirements ###

-The master branch contains libraries that have been tested on Ubuntu 16.04.
+The master branch contains libraries that have been tested both on Ubuntu 16.04 and on Ubuntu 18.04.
 To compile and use that branch, you must satisfy the following requirements:

 * GCC version 5.4.1 or later